Rep. Lisa C. McClain Sells Off Shares of Boston Scientific Corporation (NYSE:BSX)

 Representative Lisa C. McClain (R-Michigan) recently sold shares of Boston Scientific Corporation (NYSE:BSX).
-In a filing disclosed on November 21st, the Representative disclosed that they had sold between $1,001 and $15,000 in Boston Scientific stock on October 31st.
-The trade occurred in the Representative’s “CHARLES SCHWAB 401K > SCHWAB 893” account.
+In a filing disclosed on November 21st, the Representative disclosed that they had sold between $1,001 and $15,000 in Boston Scientific stock on October 30th.
+The trade occurred in the Representative’s “CHARLES SCHWAB BROKERAGE ACCOUNT 924” account.

 Representative Lisa C. McClain also recently made the following trade(s):